AllyannaCruz/MusicVisuals/README.md

 - When you press the '8' key, the background changes to white and when you press it again it goes back to black.
 -  When the *mouse is clicked* a sphere shows up depending on where your mouse is (mouseX, mouseY).

 # How it works

+I have a few branches because I liked keeping track of things that worked while I was working on the assignment.
+I never really pushed on the master branch until I was happy with everything.

 1. The circles/bubbles do not move positions.
 There are many circles (the AudioBuffer size).
 They move according to the sound.
 They also change colours according to the sound.
+There are two of them since one is *translated*.

-Sphere rotates, changes colour depending on the song, if no sound/song is being layed/heard, then it is just a dot.
+2. The Sphere rotates, changes colour depending on the song.
+If no sound/song is being layed/heard, then it is just a dot.
 It also changes size depending on the music, and its location on the screen because of the camera() function.
+MouseX and mouseY helps with the placing of the Globe.

 # What I am most proud of in the assignment
 I am most proud of.....